isamu-isozaki/teamai_test/ea/index.html.md

 ## Expensify

 * When you’re logged in, you can find wingman account access for other team members in the top right corner menu.
-* Check their email (if you have access), using the search bar in the top, to find any receipts for the postings in the current expense report.
+* Check their email (if you have access/index.html.md), using the search bar in the top, to find any receipts for the postings in the current expense report.
 * And/or write down what receipts are missing and email to request them if needed.

 ## Scheduling preferences for Sid Sijbrandij, CEO

 * Don't schedule over the Infrastucture team call unless approved
-* Mark the events listed in [Google Calendar section](/handbook/communication/#google-calendar) of the handbook as 'Private'
+* Mark the events listed in [Google Calendar section](https://github.com/isamu-isozaki/teamai_test/tree/master/communication/#google-calendar/index.html.md) of the handbook as 'Private'
-* The [agenda](https://docs.google.com/document/d/187Q355Q4IvrJ-uayVamoQmh0aXZ6eixAOE90jZspAY4/edit?ts=574610db&pli=1) of items to be handled by Sid's EA
+* The [agenda](https://docs.google.com/document/d/187Q355Q4IvrJ-uayVamoQmh0aXZ6eixAOE90jZspAY4/edit?ts=574610db&pli=1/index.html.md) of items to be handled by Sid's EA
 * Monthly video calls are 25 minutes while quarterly calls/dinners are scheduled for 90 minutes plus any necessary travel time.
-* After each meeting with a potential investor, make sure to update the sheet with the information on these meetings (to be found in the agenda doc for Sid's EA)
+* After each meeting with a potential investor, make sure to update the sheet with the information on these meetings (to be found in the agenda doc for Sid's EA/index.html.md)
-* Follow up on introductions from certain recipients (board, investors) immediately without asking for approval.
+* Follow up on introductions from certain recipients (board, investors/index.html.md) immediately without asking for approval.
 * If Sid is meeting with a potential hire, make sure to create a profile in our ATS before the meeting for Sid to take notes during the call.

 <br>